kubakrukar/kubakrukar.github.io/publications.md

 ## Publications

-> **Open Science statement.** My most recent first-author publications include an accompaning [Open Science repository](https://osf.io/9ruhs).
+> **Open Science statement.** My most recent first-author publications include an accompaning [Open Science Framework repository](https://osf.io/9ruhs).
 If you are interested in the material from any older project, contact me and I commit to uploading data and runnable code within 2 weeks.

 ### Journal papers